gcormier/bigp4ppa/README.md

 maxxed out even just a simple controllable fan, let alone PWM.
 [Klipper](https://www.klipper3d.org/) supports multiple MCU's, including the [Raspberry Pi](https://www.klipper3d.org/RPi_microcontroller.html) so adding this to the Pi was a simple way to tackle the problem.

-With a bit of spare board space (it was tight) I also fit some space to accomodate PT100 modules, so I could have a nice place to put mine.
+With a bit of spare board space (it was tight) I also fit some space to accommodate PT100 modules, so I could have a nice place to put mine.

 # Features
 - Power the Raspberry Pi via the 5V input

    You MUST power the Pi via this board.
-Do not connect any other power source (USB, PoE hat, battery backup hat) to the Pi when using this board. the Raspberry Pi.
+Do not connect any other power source (USB, PoE hat, battery backup hat) to the Pi when using this board.

 - 5 PWM outputs
 - Independant voltages for each fan - 5V or anything up 24V